Dclarkenyc/athletic_sales_analysis/README.md

 were provided with the assignement - athletic_sales_2020, athletic_sales_2021.

 ### Known Issues:
-I had trouble sorting the second groupby table but added a sort before printing out that seemed to help.
+I had trouble sorting the second groupby table but think figured it out with some help.
+I got an error code when doing date/time but it seemed to run fine.

 ### Acknowledgements:
 I used Xpert Learning Assitant to help with the last group by question - #34.